-3.2.2 Membership of Audit Committee
+3.2.2 Membership of Audit and Risk Committee

-The membership of Audit Committee will comprise:
+The membership of Audit and Risk Committee will comprise:

-- at least three Independent Members of Council, at least one of whom must have a background in finance, accounting or auditing; and - b. up to two co-opted members with particular expertise who must not be employees of the University
+- a. at least three Independent Members of Council, at least one of whom must have a background in finance, accounting, or auditing; and - b. up to two co-opted members with particular expertise who must not be employees of the University.

-The Chair of Audit Committee will be appointed by Council from amongst the Independent Members on the recommendation of Nominations Committee.
+The Chair of Audit and Risk Committee will be appointed by Council from amongst the Independent Members on the recommendation of Nominations Committee.

-The Office for Students (OfS) Memorandum of Assurance and Accountability states that Audit Committee members should not be members of Finance Committee because this would cause a potential conflict of interest when Audit Committee is considering decisions involving Finance Committee.
+The CUC Audit Code of Practice guidance is that Audit Committee (or equivalent) members are not usually members of a Finance Committee.
+This is because Audit and Risk Committee needs the independence to challenge the Finance Committee .
 If Council determines that cross-representation involving one member is essential, this should be the subject of an explicit, recorded resolution, but it should not be an option for the Chair of either committee.